Comfort Promotion: Guided Imagery - CE/NCPD

 - Discuss guided imagery techniques and have the patient practice the techniques to use at home.

-- Provide written instructions at time of discharge.
+- Give written teachings at the time of discharge.

 ASSESSMENT AND PREPARATION